Quick Answer & Key Takeaways

 The AMRISUN 21-Inch Self-Propelled Gas Lawn Mower is an impressive entry into the budget-friendly lawn care market, packing features that are normally reserved for much more expensive machines.
 Powered by a robust 170cc 4-stroke OHV gas engine, it delivers high-torque cutting power that is highly effective for large yards and challenging turf.
 It features a 21-inch steel deck, giving you a durable structure that resists the wear and tear of hitting occasional rocks or thick roots.

-For those seeking an affordable self starting lawn mowers that does not compromise on power, the AMRISUN represents an outstanding option.
+For those seeking an affordable The Best Self Starting Lawn Mowers of 2026 Reviewed and Compared that does not compromise on power, the AMRISUN represents an outstanding option.
 The engine utilizes a simple, low-effort recoil start that catches quickly with a single pull, eliminating the frustration of traditional gas engines.
 Its self-propelled rear-wheel-drive system is supported by a high-wheel configuration, featuring 10-inch rear wheels and 7-inch front wheels.
 This design makes it incredibly easy to push and steer, even when the engine is off or when you are navigating around tight landscape corners.

 Quick Verdict